RandomNinjaAtk/lidarr-automated-downloader/README.md

-# LAD Information
+# lidarr-automated-downloader (LAD) Information
+## Setup
+1. Edit "config" with a text editor that can write in Unix line endings... see: [Configuration](https://github.com/RandomNinjaAtk/lidarr-automated-downloader#configuration)

+## Eecution
+Execute script via CLI with the following command: `bash lidarr-automated-downloader.bash`

 ## Files
 * lidarr-automated-downloader.bash
   * script to execute
 * config
-  * File contains all configuration settings, see [Configuration](https://github.com/RandomNinjaAtk/lidarr-automated-downloader#configuration)
+  * File contains all configuration settings, see: [Configuration](https://github.com/RandomNinjaAtk/lidarr-automated-downloader#configuration)
 * notfound.log
   * Log file containing list of albums that could not be found using normal or fuzzy matching, automatically cleared every Saturday via cron
 * musicbrainzerror.log